-Prof. Ze’ev Ronai — chief scientific advisor at the Sanford Burnham Prebys Medical Discovery Institute (SBP) in La Jolla, CA — recently commented on the progress that precision medicine has made in the cancer field in an article in the October issue of Trends in Molecular Medicine.
+Prof. Ze’ev Ronai — chief scientific advisor at the Sanford Burnham Prebys Medical Discovery Institute (SBP) in La Jolla, CA — recently commented on the progress that precision medicine has made in the cancer field in an

 “While at present only a small proportion of cancer patients benefit from targeted therapies,” he explains, “great efforts are ongoing to extend the scope of precision oncology to a broader spectrum of patients.”